-What is the Fed, and Why is it Raising Interest Rates for Small Businesses?
+What is the Fed, and Why is it Raising Interest Rates for Independent Businesses?

-We’ve all seen the headlines - “Fed raises rates at historic pace”, “Fed continues to increase rates with stubborn inflation”, “Federal Reserve forecasts more interest rate hikes to come”, but who is this mysterious Fed, why are they raising rates, what does this all mean for small businesses, and how can small businesses fight against rising interest rates?
+We’ve all seen the headlines - “Fed raises rates at historic pace”, “Fed continues to increase rates with stubborn inflation”, “Federal Reserve forecasts more interest rate hikes to come”, but who is this mysterious Fed, why are they raising rates, what does this all mean for independent businesses, and how can these businesses fight against rising interest rates?

 Who is the Fed, and why should I care?

 The Federal Reserve or the “Fed” as it is commonly known, is the central bank of the United States.
 Their job is that they’re responsible for setting interest rates in the economy to support long term economic growth and manage inflation.
 That’s no small job - have you seen the price of eggs lately?